 Entities started to incorporate the philosophical concept of sustainable development into their strategies and to use the GRI indicators as a methodological approach to follow the environmental performance.
-The results obtained show that the Spanish companies' reports have a very good disclosure level, the regular and the Brazilian companies show values between regular and bad.
+The results obtained show that the Spanish companies' reports have a very good disclosure level, the Portuguese companies have level of disclosure that is regular and the Brazilian companies show values between regular and bad.